timm/silon/src/silon.coffee.md

 ## What is SILON?

-SILON is a technology demonstrator: epsilon domination
+aSILON is a technology demonstrator: epsilon domination

 SILON is a teaching tool: